 How Do I Remove Big Files on MacBook Air/Pro

 Other than searching for large files manually in the Finder through different folders, many users prefer a much more intellegent solution - Dr. Cleaner.
-This all-in-one Mac system cleaner is often used to clean up the MacBook Air or MacBook Pro to free hard disk space .
-When it comes to removing large files, this Mac cleaner simplifies the process by:
+This all-in-one Mac system cleaner is often used to clean up the MacBook Air or MacBook Pro to free up hard disk space .
+When it comes to removing large files, this Mac cleaner can speed up the process by:

 Scanning out different kinds of big files in one click, including application files, video, music, photos, documents, etc.;

 Using combination of date, size, kind, name to quickly locate target large files;

 Adding important files to white list to avoid mistaken deletion.

 The big files feature is totally free on the program.
 Click the download button below to get Dr. Cleaner from Mac App Store.

 People Also Read:

 Quickly Find & Remove Big Files on MacBook Air/Pro

 Step 1.
 Open Dr. Cleaner on your MacBook.
 Choose "Big Files" on the left column.
 Click "Scan" and the program will scan out all big files (files size of 10 MB or larger).